craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 - In the ``Properties Explorer`` on the right side, look for the ``Controller`` field.
 This field contains the ``controller.groovy`` file.
 Click on the field then click on the pencil icon in the field to edit the script.

+If you'd like to access the ``applicationContext`` variable or add to the list of available beans in the controller script, see :ref:`content-processors-configuration` for more information.

 ~~~~~~~
 Example
 ~~~~~~~